toohighonthehog/RJAutoMover/installer/README.txt

          - NO wildcards allowed
   Special: ALL - Matches ANY file type (catch-all rule)
          - ALL rules MUST have a date criteria
-         - Only ONE ALL rule allowed per source folder
+         - Only ONE OTHERS rule allowed per source folder
          - Processes LAST (lowest priority - after specific extensions)
   Example: .pdf
            .doc|.docx